 - Multiple Sclerosis

 - who produced an unusually large placenta

-Methylcobalamin, the active form of B12, has been known to help:
+Vitamin B12, and particularly methylcobalamin, the active for of vitamin B12, has been known to help:

 - ADHD symptoms

 - Chronic fatigue

 - Viewing Color

 - Speech (finding words, apraxia, articulation, etc)

 - Sleep Regulation

 - Neurotransmitter function